google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 ## Finding C/C++ vulnerabilities with vulnerable commit ranges

 Matching C/C++ dependencies to known vulnerabilities has been one of the final pieces in the puzzle of a truly comprehensive open source vulnerability database.
 Most projects with C/C++ dependencies include a copy of those dependencies bundled with the project, either by using submodules or by vendoring dependencies.
-Whether dependencies are submoduled or vendored, Vulnerable commit ranges allow OSV users to match their dependencies to known vulnerabilities.
+Whether dependencies are submoduled or vendored, vulnerable commit ranges allow OSV users to match their dependencies to known vulnerabilities.

 ### Submoduled C/C++ dependencies